jerryyf/jerryyf.github.io/content/posts/htb-nibbles.md

 ![htb-nibbles4.png](/htb-nibbles4.png)

-Notably, there is a also readme which contains specific information on what is instaled on the server and its version:
+Notably, there is a also readme which contains specific information on what is installed on the server and its version:

 ```
 ====== Nibbleblog ======